-Once you have a van—and really, before you consider buying a van—I would recommend budgeting $5,000-$7,000 for a quality build with a solar set up and appliances.
+Once you have a van—and really, before you consider buying a van—I would recommend budgeting a minimum of $5,000-$7,000 for a quality build with a solar set up and appliances and be warned that many folks end up spending upwards of $10,000.
 Obviously, things can be done more cheaply with reclaimed wood, bargain hunting, excluding major appliances, or simpler designs.

 Step 4: Get a mechanic to look at your van before you start building! $100 or so up front can save you major headaches and money down the road.